Skip to main content

 vii.
 Cost/Price Analyst

-(3) Warrant board members may participate in person, by teleconference, or video conference at the discretion of the board chairperson.
+(3) Warrant board members may be held in person by teleconference, or video conference at the discretion of the board chairperson.

 (4) The warrant candidate must correctly answer and/or discuss no fewer than 10 questions, seven of which must be obtained from the scenario-based AF question repository.
 To obtain access to the question repository, submit the Warrant Process Focal Point Designation Form to HQ AFMC/PK.
 The appointing official has the discretion to develop new questions(s) for the remaining three questions, which may be scenario- or knowledge-based.
 The board shall include questions that address PEO, Enterprise, and Operational portfolios, as well as pricing, fiscal law, contract law, legal, and problem solving.

-(5) The board chairperson/appointing official, in consultation with the board members, may appoint an unlimited warrant, a limited, specified dollar warrant, or none.
+(5) The appointing official (See Section a), in consultation with the board members, may appoint an unlimited warrant, a limited warrant, or none.
 Individuals awarded an unlimited warrant as a result of a warrant board shall not be required to sit before the board again, except in the case of a reappointment after a termination for cause (See Para. (s)).

 (i) Unlimited Warrants.
 Unlimited warrants require a minimum of two years of contracting experience, a baccalaureate degree, successful completion of the COT and passing a warrant board.
 Additionally, unlimited warrant candidates, at a minimum, shall possess the DoD Contracting Professional Certification (Back-to-Basics) or legacy DAWIA Contracting certification.
 All unlimited warrants are transferable across the AF.

 (j) Limited Transferable Warrants.
 Warrants limited by a monetary threshold are transferable across the DAF.
-Dollarized warrant limitations apply to the value of the instant contract action a CO is executing.
-For example, if a CO holds a limited warrant of $5M and the contract award amount of the instant action is $6M, the CO is not authorized to sign the contract; however, the same CO would be authorized to sign a $5M funding action issued against the same contract.
+A Limited Warranted CO shall not sign contract documents associated with award, to include RFPs and D&Fs, above the dollarized warrant limitation.
+Dollarized warrant limitations apply to all contract award documentation and to the value of the instant contract action a CO isexecuting.
+For example, if a CO holds a limited warrant of $5M and the contract award amount of the instant action is $6M, the CO is not authorized to sign the contract action.

-(2) For limited warrants exceeding SAT up to $5M, contracting personnel must have a minimum of two years of contracting experience and have successfully completed the COT.
+(2) For $5M limited warrants, contracting personnel must have a minimum of two years of contracting experience, DoD Contracting Professional Certification (i.e., successful completion of the Contracting Certification Exam at DAU) or legacy DAWIA Contracting certification (Level I, II, or III), and have successfully completed the COT.
 Warrant boards shall not be convened for warrants within this threshold.

 (n) Warrant Transfer and Reinstatement.

-(1) Warrants issued in accordance with this MP, except for those issued in accordance with paragraph (m) above, are transferable across the AF.
+(1) Warrants issued in accordance with this MP, except for those issued in accordance with paragraphs (l) and (m) above, are transferable across the DAF.
 As long as a warrant is in good standing, an individual shall not be required to test or board again.
-However, warrant transferability does not guarantee immediate utilization, as the gaining appointing official may determine that time is needed to facilitate familiarity with new workload responsibilities and organizational procedures.
-Instructions regarding electronically transferring a warrant to a new organization are located in the AFCOWTT.
+However, warrant transferability does not guarantee immediate utilization, as the gaining appointing official (see paragraph (g)(1)) may determine that time is needed to facilitate familiarity with new workload responsibilities and organizational procedures.
+When a Contracting Officer moves from one organization to another, the losing organization’s FP shall change the affected warrant record to Inactive and annotate any pertinent information in the notes.
+The gaining FP shall review the incoming Contracting Officer’s warrant record to ensure it is current, accurate, complete, and in good standing.
+Further instructions regarding electronically transferring a warrant to a new organization are located in the AFCOWTT.

 (2) Warrant reinstatement is applicable to an individual who previously held an AF warrant and whose warrant was subsequently terminated for reasons such as reassignment or resignation.
 A request to reinstate an AF warrant must be submitted to the appointing official for approval through the designated FP using the COWER.
 The appointing official shall document their assessment and rationale for warrant reinstatement on the COWER.

 (o) Grandfathered Contracting Officers.
-Current COs are not required to be tested, boarded, or reappointed as a result of the issuance of, or changes to, this MP.
-However, those with limited non- transferable or limited transferable warrants must meet the requirements of this MP to obtain a transferable and/or higher dollar value warrant.
-Taking of the COT is only required for those candidates holding a limited non-transferable warrant.
-Due to changes in the DoD certification program, some candidates may be unable to complete certification.
-An individual without certification may be selected for contracting officer appointment (limited or unlimited) if approved by the warrant issuing authority (SCO/COCO).
+Current COs are not required to be tested, boarded, or reappointed as a result of the issuance of, or changes to, this MP; however, those with limited non- transferable or limited transferable warrants must meet the requirements of this MP to obtain a transferable and/or higher dollar value warrant.

 (p) Warrants Issued Based on External Warrant Credentials.
-A new AF 1102 with external, federal government CO experience may be issued an AF warrant without meeting the requirements of this MP (COT and vetting process or warrant board) based on the discretion of the appointing official, provided they meet the qualification requirements at DFARS 201.603-2.
-The appointing official must conduct an assessment of the candidate’s qualifications and experience prior to the issuance of an AF warrant.
+A new AF 1102 with external, federal government CO experience may be issued an DAF warrant without meeting the requirements of this MP (COT and vetting process or warrant board) based on the discretion of the appointing official, provided they meet the qualification requirements at DFARS 201.603-2.
+The appointing official must conduct an assessment of the candidate’s qualifications and experience prior to the issuance of a DAF warrant.
 The appointing official shall document the rationale for appointment on the COWER ( See sample criteria.)

 (a) Completed Request for Business Clearance (non-competitive);